awsdocs/amazon-eventbridge-user-guide/doc_source/eb-input-transformer-tutorial.md

 **Note**
 If you specify a variable to match a JSON path that doesn't exist in the event, that variable isn't created and doesn't appear in the output\.

 In this tutorial, you create a rule that runs when any instance changes state\.
-Youextract the `instance-id` and `state` of an Amazon EC2 instance from the event\.
+You extract the `instance-id` and `state` of an Amazon EC2 instance from the event\.
 Then you use the input transformer to put that data into the message that goes to an Amazon SNS topic\.
 The

 For example, the rule in this tutorial matches the following Amazon EC2 instance state\-change notification event\.